nikel-api/nikel-docs/docs/query_guide.md

 **Warning**: it'll usually yield worse performance than the other operators.

 :::note
 Queries don't work in array types.
-You could try the `~`, but you may get items that you don't want.
+You could try the `~` operator, but you may get items you don't want.
 :::